 Verification, once performed entirely by the school, is increasingly a shared effort by the school and the U.S. Department of Education (ED) to ensure that federal student aid funds are awarded and paid based on accurate family financial information.
 A student’s application for federal student aid (the FAFSA) may be chosen for verification by ED or by the school.
-The information that must be verified varies by applicant, as, effective for the 2012-13 award year, ED transitions to a targeted approach that specifies verification of only those items that appear most likely to be in error.
+The information that must be verified varies by applicant, as, effective for the 2012-13 award year, ED transitioned to a targeted approach that specifies verification of only those items that appear most likely to be in error.

 Related topics in this Index: Need Analysis; Expected Family Contribution (EFC)